Luke-Phillips/PhiTemplater-VSCodeExtension/README.md

 ### 2. Create Templates Folder

 Create a folder in your workspace called `phiTemplates/`.
 This folder will house templates that can be used in this workspace.
 The name and path to this folder can be customized in the extension settings.
-Additionally, you may also create a global templates folder for templates you know you'll use in across multiple projects.
+Additionally, you may also create a global templates folder for templates to be used across multiple projects.
 See [Extension Settings](#extension-settings).

 ### 3. Create a Template